seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 4. *Retain Proportion* - the proportion of the best individuals that are retained each generation.
 5. *Crossover Variance* - the variance of blending genes from two parents when creating a child.

 Each parameter was varied randomly over a range of values, with 10,000 samples taken for each.
-The modified Python script can be found in @ex2-source-code.
+The modified Python scripts can be found in @ex2-source-code.

 == Population Size Analysis